14 Oct Why Leading High-Tech Companies Have Shifted Left

 Shift Left Thinking

 As we prepare our businesses to re-open, it is clear that executives need to reconsider their product development approaches by shifting left.
 Many leading high-tech companies have already transformed their organizations by structuring their product development teams to include front-room members, empowering them with boundary agreements, and engaging downstream functions early during concept development.
-As a result, these companies have created innovation engines that are driving top-line growth within their businesses and across their industries. (more on R&D productivity)
+As a result, these companies have created innovation engines that are driving top-line growth within their businesses and across their industries.
+To learn more about R&D productivity, read Dave Breda’s insight on going beyond time-to-market metrics.

 About the Author